 How the Professional Discount Works

 Insurance companies provide many discounts that can help you lower your rates.
-Discounts are a great way to pay less for car insurance.
-Most people can qualify for some sort of insurance discount.
-These discounts will take a percentage off of your insurance.
-The exact amount of savings depends on the discount and insurer.
+These benefits are a great way to pay less for coverage.
+Most people can qualify for at least one.
+The exact amount you save depends on the insurer.

-Like other discounts, some insurers offer a professional discount.
+Like other benefits, some insurers offer lower rates based on your job or career choice.
 This caters to people who work certain jobs.
-You’ll only receive this discount if you work the right type of job.
-Insurance companies offer discounts to these people because they tend to file fewer claims than others.
+You’ll only receive these savings if you work the right type of job.
+Insurance companies offer special rates to these people because they tend to file fewer claims than others.

-It can be easy to mix up the professional and employee discounts.
+It can be easy to mix up the professional and employee reward programs.
 They both seem fairly similar.
-Both discounts are for people who work a job, after all.
-But the two discounts are actually different in many ways.
+Both are for people who work a job, after all.
+But they’re different in many ways.

-Professional discounts are for people who work a certain type of job.
+The professional discount is for people who work a certain type of job.
 These are people who work in specialized fields or positions.
-Insurers reward these people with a discount.
+Insurers reward these people with lower rates.
 They may also offer benefits to you or lower your rates because of something related to your job.
 This could be due to:

 - Length of commute